Coccyx & Tailbone Care with Gentle Methods

 Exercise programs for coccydynia are essential to a speedy recovery.
 However, for exercises to be practical, they must be targeted and diagnosis-specific.
 Generally speaking, there are times when aggressive exercise programs are better.
 But a milder coccydynia exercise program is better for those with associated conditions such as spinal canal stenosis, sciatica, slipped disc (slip-disc), degenerative changes, and injuries.

 To avoid damage, we encourage you to visit our center for a detailed assessment, and only then would we be able to recommend focused coccydynia exercises for faster recovery.
-The care we provide may include manual therapies, advanced technology, chiropractic, physical therapy, physiotherapy, and targeted exercises for the pelvic floor and spine.
+The care we provide may include manual therapies, modern technology, chiropractic, physical management, physiotherapy, and targeted exercises for the pelvic floor and spine.
 In our centers, the pelvic floor exercises given to patients are specific to their therapeutic needs.

 Rest assured, when you visit a Chiropractic Specialty Center®, you will be in great hands.
 Home care instruction is also an essential part of our care.